Hecate2/how-to-debug-neo/README.md

 1. The consensus node at PRIMARY VIEW drafts a new block, and relay it in `PrepareRequest`
 2. All the other consensus nodes, at BACKUP VIEW, **validates** that the new block in `PrepareRequest` is valid.
 3. Each BACKUP node relays a `PrepareResponse` to agree on the new block.
-4. ANY node can send a `Commit` message, **trying to prove** to other nodes that it has collected enough `PrepareResponse` messages (that agrees with the new block) from more than 2/3 of consensus nodes.
+4. ANY consensus node can send a `Commit` message, **trying to prove** to other nodes that it has collected enough `PrepareResponse` messages (that agrees with the new block) from more than 2/3 of consensus nodes.
-5. ANY node can finally publish the new block when it receives more than 2/3 `Commit` messages.
+5. ANY consensus node can finally publish the new block when it receives more than 2/3 `Commit` messages.

 All the types of messages mentioned above, are of `ExtensiblePayload` type.